evangelosas/platform-go-challenge/README.md

 ## Benchmarks Explained

-This repository includes three Go benchmark tests in gwiexercise_test/bench_test.go.
+This repository includes four Go benchmark tests in gwiexercise_test/bench_test.go.
 Below is a description of how each benchmark works and the practical benefits of running them.

 1) BenchmarkInMemoryAddList
 - What it measures: The throughput and memory allocations of the in-memory store when repeatedly adding favourites for a single user and then listing them.